All Episodes

 Every one of those things is up for debate.

-If the Republicans want to try to stop this uh in parliamentary procedures, they can throughout the process.
+If the Republicans want to try to stop this in parliamentary procedures, they can throughout the process.

 However, the parliamentarian can be overruled by Biden, who is the president of the Senate.

-We know what Biden's gonna do here.
+We know what Biden's going to do here.

 As I say, I hope they remember the lab quotes.

-I forgot them last time.
+They forgot them last time.

-I have also just had it made available to me to me uh some excerpts from Obama's speech coming up here in about 20 minutes.
+I have also just had it made available to me some excerpts from Obama's speech coming up here in about 20 minutes that's released by the White House.

 Here is the obligatory Alinsky line, and this is the first paragraph the White House has released.